biojava/biojava.github.io/_wikis/Michael_Heuer.md

 site, dishevelled. org (http://dishevelled.org/).

-Michael presented Biojava at BOSC 2005, Biojava spinoff project StAX (http://stax.sf.net) in a lightning talk at BOSC 2005, and may be presenting Biojava at BOSC 2008.
+Michael presented Biojava at BOSC 2005, Biojava spinoff project StAX (http://stax.sf.net) in a lightning talk at BOSC 2005, and will be presenting Biojava at BOSC 2008.
 See [BOSC2008\_Abstract](BOSC2008_Abstract "wikilink").